 1. It can be filled out online and then printed out and either mailed to, or brought to, the Police Department.

 2. It can be printed out, completed by hand, and either mailed to, or brought to, the Police Department.

 3. It can be filled out online, saved, and e-mailed to the Police Department (firstname.lastname@example.org) as an attachment.

 The requester will be notified when the report is ready.
 Payment can be sent via mail or in person.
 The report will be mailed or can be picked up in person.

 For a look at crimes reported in the city, please visit the this interactive crime map provided by CityProtect.
+Once you access the crime map, select the "Filters" link in the upper left corner and enter a date range you would like search.
 It can only be accessed through Google Chrome or Mozilla Firefox.
 For more information on crime statistics, please contact our office at 650-329-2536.